 When applying punitive damages, in yet another U.S. Supreme Court case State Farm v.
 Campbell (2003), the Court said that lower courts should look to the reprehensibility of the wrong and determine an acceptable punitive-to-compensatory damage ratio.
 The Court did not impose a bright line ratio.
 Instead, it pointed out that the ratio should be based on how egregious the act was and how hard it is to determine non-economic damages.
 But also, a punitive to compensatory ratio greater than 9:1 is likely in violation of the due process clause of the U.S. Constitution.
 For example, if a plaintiff was awarded $100,000 in compensatory damages and $900,000 in punitive damages––the latter is likely in violation of the due process clause.

-Contact a Personal Injury Lawyer in Washington Today
+Contact a Personal Injury Lawyer in Seattle Today

 If you have suffered losses due to someone else's negligence or intentional act, you might be able to demand punitive damages in addition to compensatory damages.
 At Law Offices of Paul L. Schneiderman, our personal injury attorney will review your case, investigate the facts and circumstances, and advise you accordingly.
 To get solid legal advice and representation, contact us at 206-464-1952 or fill out our online form to schedule a Free Consultation.